Knoxville Drug Crime Attorneys

 Additionally, violation of certain drug laws within one thousand feet of a school, daycare, library, recreational center, or park results in enhanced charges and penalties.
 Our experienced Knoxville drug crime lawyers know how to fight charges that should never have been made in the first place.
 Investigating cases, finding contradictions in testimony, and reviewing police procedure to ensure your rights were not violated is part of our job.

-What are the Penalties for Scheduled Substances in Tennessee?
+What Are the Drug Penalties in Tennessee?

 For Schedule I Drugs (including heroin and psychedelics) and Schedule II Drugs (including opiates/opioids, cocaine and methamphetamines), purchase or possession may result in 2-15 years in prison for a first offense and 5-30 years for a second offense.